-THE PROJECT IDENTIFICATION PROCESS INCLUDED A HIGH-LEVEL REVIEW OF ALL HIGH PRIORITY NETWORK ROADWAY SEGMENTS AND INTERSECTIONS TO IDENTIFY POTENTIAL SAFETY COUNTERMEASURES THAT COULD ADDRESS THE SPECIFIC SAFETY NEEDS AND RISK FACTORS AT EACH LOCATION.
+THE PROJECT IDENTIFICATION PROCESS INCLUDED A HIGH-LEVEL REVIEW OF ALL HIGH PRIORITY NETWORK ROADWAY SEGMENTS AND INTERSECTIONS TO IDENTIFY POTENTIAL SAFETY COUNTERMEASURES THAT COULD AD-DRESS THE SPECIFIC SAFETY NEEDS AND RISK FACTORS AT EACH LOCATION.

 Proposed countermeasures were linked to each project through a high-level planning analysis.
-Each proposed segment and intersection improvement location was assigned one of the generalized safety countermeasures listed in the tables below.
-These generalized countermeasures draw from the Vision Zero Toolbox in Chapter 4, although some countermeasures from the toolbox have been grouped into broader categories more appropriate for the generalized planning-level nature of this project identification process.
-Throughout this process, the 2018-2022 crash history was referenced to gain a general understanding of crash patterns at each potential project location and to determine which countermeasures would likely be most effective at mitigating those crash patterns.
+Each proposed segment and intersection improvement location was assigned one of the project types listed in the tables at right.
+These project types draw from the Vision Zero Toolbox in Chapter 4, with the specific countermeasures being grouped into broader project types appropriate for the generalized planning-level nature of this project identification process.
+Throughout this process, the 2018-2022 crash history was referenced to gain a general understanding of crash patterns at each potential project location and to determine which project types would likely be most effective at mitigating those crash patterns.